axiom-data-science/portal-docs/overview.rst

 	.. note::
 		All THREDDS servers have a bandwidth limit, and it will not allow you to download more than the cap in one go.
 So you won't be able to download 1 Tb of data with a single request.
 If you need a lot of data, you will need to break up your requests to download the dataset incrementally (e.g., try downloading half a variable first, then the second half, or one variable at a time, etc.).

-	For more details, please see the :ref:`download-using-opendap-how-to` page.
+	For more details, please see the :ref:`Download Using OpeNDAP <download-using-opendap-how-to>` page.

 	WMS
 	---

 	Web mapping services (WMS) are used to provide machine access to images used by remote mapping programs (e.g., tiling services).
 Accessing programs use GetCapabilities requests to ask for image data in whatever format they require, which allows them to gather image tiles over specific areas with the projections, styles, scales and formats (PNG, JPG, etc.) that fits their needs.

-	Selecting -WMS (Web Mapping Service)- under the ``Download`` button will start the WMS service.
+	Selecting *WMS (Web Mapping Service)* under the ``Download`` button will start the WMS service.
 The returned image will be projected according to the parameters set in the URL.
 In the example below, modifying either the parameters (e.g., changing the ``WIDTH``, ``COLORSCALERANGE`` values) or the projection will redraw the image for your mapping service.

-	For more details, please see the :ref:`download-using-wms-how-to` page.
+	For more details, please see the :ref:`Download Using WMS <download-using-wms-how-to>` page.

 	.. only:: aoos